xuchun725/stat679work/hw2/readme.md

         Times in temperature file should be in ascending order;
         Times in energy file should be at midnight(00:00:00), GMT-05:00;
         If append = True, outputFile must be an existing file;
-        If append = False (default), outputFile can't be an existing file so that won't overwrite it.
+        If append = False, outputFile can't be an existing file so that won't overwrite it.

     Output:
       csv format (5 columns):
           #
           Date Time
           Temperature
           Energy Produced (Wh)
           Energy Produced (kWh)
       directed to:
           STDOUT: if outputFile="" and append = False (default) a new csv file named by outputFile: if outputFile is a new file and append = False append to an existing file outputFile: if outputFile is an existing file and append = True (END)

 ```

 #### example